 Races vary each time the event is held, and so that the competition is more realistic races are organized into categories ranging from big, burly pre-war beasts to sexy, 70’s single-seaters.
 Classes include for example pre-war grand prix cars, 1950’s sports cars, 1950’s F1 cars, early and late 1960’s F1 cars, early and late 1970’s F1 cars and some events for Formula 2 and Formula 3 cars.

 A regular event, the Monaco Historic Grand Prix first took place in 1997 and now occurs on every even numbered year.
-The 2018 even takes place on the same weekend as the Spanish Grand Prix.
-Tickets can be bought for one or both days, with early bird promotional rates available for weekend tickets.
-See Gootickets.com for prices and to buy tickets.
+You can read about my experience at the Monaco Historic Grand Prix or buy tickets at Gootickets.

 Monaco F1 Charity Football Match